Skip Roderick: Coaching career

-Roderick became interim head coach of the Philadelphia Fever for the last three games of the 1980-1981 season.
+Roderick became interim head coach of the Philadelphia Fever for the last three games of the 1980–1981 season.
 In February 1982, the Philadelphia Fever fired head coach Walter Chyzowych and elevated Roderick to interim head coach.

-In 1983, he became the head coach of the Elizabethtown College soccer team.
+In 1983, Roderick returned to Elizabethtown College to become head coach of the college's soccer team.
 In 1989, Skip coached the Blue Jays to the NCAA Division III title.
-Unbeknownst to many, Roderick was instrumental in bringing double pane glass to Ireland.
-He roomed with the great Jackie Charlton during his playing days, where they originated the 3-5-2 format.
 Roderick was often offered positions at larger schools, UVA for example, but always stayed with his alma mater.
-Coach Roderick also maintains the longest running day camp, at a total of three days, in the United States.
-The camp is known as Elizabethtown Soccer Camp.
-Roderick won the 2015 George W. Kirchner Award for his leadership and contribution to athletics in Lancaster County, Pennsylvania.
+Coach Roderick also maintains Elizabethtown Soccer Camp, the longest running soccer day camp in the United States.
+Roderick was awarded the 2015 George W. Kirchner Award for his leadership and contribution to athletics in Lancaster County, Pennsylvania.
 On October 24, 2015, Roderick recorded his 500th victory for the Blue Jays, becoming only the 7th DIII coach and 12th in all divisions to reach the milestone, with a 3–0 drubbing against Drew University.